 The latter is often used for treating urine and blood stains because of its bleaching qualities.
-However, we advise you to look for alternatives, either commercial or natural homemade ones.
+However, we advise you to look for commercial or natural homemade alternatives.

 In addition to the irritating chlorine smell, which can cause throat burning and eye-watering, there is also the risk of damage to the fabric.
 Even if you opt-in for a non-chlorine bleach, you need to check the label of your mattress, as it is still possible to see yellow staining after applying the product.